Banish Nofollow From Comments and Trackbacks

-- Add Link Attribute – this plugin is extremely powerful in the hands of someone who wants to control the flow of Google Juice around their site.
-Some links are purely navigational, or link to forms or other pages both on or offsite that do not contain content.
+Add Link Attribute– this plugin is incredibly powerful in the hands of someone who intends to control the flow of Google Juice around their site.
+Some links are purely navigational, or link to forms or other pages both on or off site that do not contain content.
 This plugin allows you to zap them without modifying core files.

 - NoFollow from Home – This one is interesting from an SEO perspective in that it adds nofollow to links in your content on the home page

-- Don’t Follow – This plugin allows you to selectively add nofollow to links in your comments simple by adding /dontfollow to the end of the URL – I am not sure how nicely it plays with other nofollow plugins as I would assume it would have to have a lower priority so that it adds nofollow after any other plugin has removed it. (thanks Lorelle)
+- Don’t Follow – This plugin allows you to selectively add nofollow to links in your comments simply by adding /don’t-follow to the end of the URL – I am not sure how nicely it plays with other nofollow plugins as I would assume it would have to have a lower priority so that it adds nofollow after any other plugin has removed it. (thanks, Lorelle)